Simpson chain

-The Simpson Chain or Simpson Lever Chain was an English-made bicycle chain invented by William Spiers Simpson (died 1917) in 1895.
+The Simpson chain or Simpson lever chain was an English-made bicycle chain invented by William Spiers Simpson (died 1917) in 1895.
 The design departed from the standard roller bicycle chain: it was composed of linked triangles forming two levels.
 The inner level was driven by the chainring and the outer drove the rear cog.
 Instead of teeth, the chainring and cog had grooves into which the rollers of the chain engaged.
+The chain was known in the German as die Simpson-Hebelkette, and in French as la chaîne à levier Simpson.

 Simpson made claims, widely discredited, that the levers of this chain provided a mechanical advantage that could amplify energy produced by the cyclist.
 Simpson hired top cyclists such as Constant Huret, Lisette Marton, and Tom Linton (of Paris-Bordeaux fame), and the Gladiator Pacing Team from France to race for high stakes in England for the Chain Matches.
 His teams were largely successful.

 Jimmy Michael (depicted in the first draft of the Toulouse-Lautrec's advertisement) attended the so-called Chain Race at Catford track in 1896.
 Simpson was so insistent that it was an improvement over conventional chains that he staked part of his fortune on it.